 Enroll in a Women’s Detox Program Today

 Are you pregnant and have a substance use problem?
-Serenity House Detox can provide a Fort Lauderdale or West Palm Beach inpatient detox program that meets your needs.
+Serenity House Detox can provide a Fort Lauderdale or West Palm Beach women’s detox program that meets your needs.
 Some of our services include:

 Don’t risk your and your unborn baby’s lives any longer.
-Get help now.
-Call 866-294-5306 to find out more about how Serenity House Detox can address your drug detox while pregnant.
+Get help now and spread Fetal Alcohol Syndrome Awareness by contacting Serenity House Detox in South Florida.
+Call 866.294.5306 to find out more about how our detox specialists can address your drug detox needs while pregnant.